 Placing the Echo Spot next to your bed means there's local function - times and alarms - as well as those global Alexa controls.
 Sure, you can now use voice control through any app - just as you can through the rival Google Assistant platform - but for many, being able to say "Alexa, show me my Ring camera" or "Alexa turn off all the lights" is the real draw.
 More so than a phone, because anyone in your bed can control Alexa.

-If you were to removed the Spot's screen you'd be back to Echo Dot territory, which is why the Spot is that much more expensive, at £119, compared to the Dot, at £49.99.
-For the addition of a small display, that seems rather expensive - it's even more expensive than the new Echo.
+If you were to remove the Spot's screen you'd be back to Echo Dot territory, which is why the Spot is that much more expensive, at £119, compared to the Dot, at £49.99.
+For the addition of a small display, that seems rather expensive - and the new Echo Show 5 is just £79.

 For those who don't want something as big or intrusive as the Echo Show, then the Echo Spot will give you the advantages of display, offer you video calling and the full Alexa experience.
 For a family room and multiple users in bigger spaces, however, the Echo Show is the better device.

-The Amazon Echo Spot hits a number of key areas: it's the best designed of the Echo collection, giving it immediate appeal.
+The Amazon Echo Spot hits a number of key areas.
 Whether in the bedroom, on a kitchen worktop or side table in the living room, the Spot fulfils its role as master of all.

 For us it's that bedside environment that fits most naturally, the Spot fulfilling that role of radio alarm clock with skills and connectivity beyond what the radio alarm clock segment has ever seen.

 While the Spot's price is a little high for what you get - mainly because it's so much more than an Echo Dot - it's in the realms of affordable for gifting, and an obvious addition for an Alexa household, especially if the Show is too large for your tastes.

 Simply put, we love the Echo Spot.
 It's Amazon's most unique Echo device to date.

 Alternatives to consider